zkWildfire/whattf.how/_posts/AiTools/2023-08-08-ai-assisted-coding-part-1.md

 else
 {
-    cout << "Please enter a number that correspods to a menu item. \n";
+    cout << "Please enter a number that corresponds to a menu item. \n";
     system("PAUSE");
 }
 ```